-This recipe yields some BIG pockets, so I recommend cutting them in half to serve a crowd (also- it’s pretty).
+This spinach egg pocket recipe yields some BIG pockets, so I recommend cutting them in half to serve a crowd (also- it’s pretty).
 I like to serve them with hot sauce on the side, but if ketchup is your thing- do you.
 These are great just as they are as well.

 Want to give this recipe a try?

-If you make my Green Eggs and Ham Breakfast Pockets, please be sure to leave me a comment!
+If you make my Ham, Spinach and Cheese Breakfast Hot Pockets, please be sure to leave me a comment!
 I would love to hear from you, and value your feedback!
 Lastly, if you make the recipe and love it, please tag me on Instagram!
 I love to see your photos!

 - 1 16 oz can jumbo biscuits